lizekang/DSTC10-MOD/README.md

 In this challenge track, participants will use an augmented version of MOD dataset which includes multi-turn meme-incorporated open-domain conversions.
 All the ground-truth annotations for meme usage as well as the emotion stations are available to develop the components on the training and validation sets.

 Data and system output format details can be found from [data/README.md](data/README.md).
+In particular, we provide the illustration of data formation for each task in detail.

 ## Timeline
 * Training data released: Jun 14, 2021